-First off, it’s important to know the difference between an endowment and a foundation.
+First off, it’s important to know the difference between foundations and endowments.

 An endowment is an invested fund set up to provide long-term support for a specific nonprofit organization or cause.